For Externship Sites

 Responsibilities of a NIMAA Externship Site

-- Recruit, interview and host medical assistant candidates for the seven-month NIMAA Program
+- Host medical assistant candidates for the seven-month externship in the NIMAA Program

 - Designate a qualified preceptor for each medical assistant candidate